Home

 In 1772, when the castle of Preßburg was rebuilt, Kempelen was asked to construct a separate water supply for the castle.
 Taking advantage of a well on the bank of the river Danube, water was transported by copper pipes in a special tunnel by pressure pumps driven by horses, the altitude was about 70 m and the capacity was one bucket per 1.5 minutes.

-In 1774, Kempelen helped the Preßburg people once more: he established the first pawn shop of the country, which was a popular alternative to the local usurers.
+In 1774, Kempelen helped the Preßburg people once more: he established the first pawn shop in the country, which was a popular alternative to the local usurers.

-Self portrait and signature of Wolfang von Kempelen (charcoal drawing; Szépmüvészeti Múzeum, Budapest)
+Self-portrait and signature of Wolfgang von Kempelen (charcoal drawing; Szépmüvészeti Múzeum, Budapest)

-In late 1770s, Kempelen built two steam engines.
-The first one was constructed near to Stubentor in Vienna.
-Later, this machine was used for building the Franz canal in Hungary.
+In the late 1770s, Kempelen built two steam engines.
+The first one was constructed near Stubentor in Vienna.
+Later, this machine was used for building the Franz Canal in Hungary.
 His machine was better than James Watts’s, but he lacked the money to develop it further.

 After Preßburg, Kempelen planned two water pumps for Buda.
 Later, he drew the first version of the steam turbine, and in 1788 or 1789 received a patent from Emperor Joseph II for 12 years for his invention to drive all kinds of mills, and machines.
 The model can be seen in the National Engineering Museum’s collection.